flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Graphics are distributed across these regions of memory:

 - 96 KB 16-bit **VRAM** (Video RAM): Where 64 KB store backgrounds and 32 KB store sprites.
 - 1 KB 32-bit **OAM** (Object Attribute Memory): Stores up to 128 sprite entries (not the graphics, just the indices and attributes).
-Its bus is optimised for fast rendering.
+As noted by its large width, the OAM's bus is exclusively optimised for fast access.
 - 1 KB 16-bit **PAL RAM** (Palette RAM): Stores two palettes, one for backgrounds and the other for sprites.
-Each palette contains 256 entries of 15-bit colours each, colour `0` being *transparent*.
+Each palette contains 256 entries of 15-bit colours each, where colour `0` means *transparent*.

 ### Constructing the frame

-If you've read the previous articles you'll find the GBA familiar, although there is additional functionality that may surprise you, and don't forget that this console runs on two AA batteries.
+If you've read the previous articles you'll find the GBA familiar, although there is additional functionality that may surprise you.
+Regardless, the fact the new system runs only on two AA batteries makes this study even more enthralling.

 I'm going to borrow the graphics of Sega's *Sonic Advance 3* to show how a frame is composed.